Rod Stewart: 1995–2001: New ventures and record labels

 By the early 1990s, Stewart had mostly abandoned creating his own material, saying that he was not a natural songwriter and that the tepid response to his recent efforts was not rewarding.
 In 1995, Stewart released A Spanner in the Works containing a single written by Tom Petty, "Leave Virginia Alone", which reached the Top 10 of the adult contemporary charts.
 The latter half of the 1990s was not as commercially successful though the 1996 album If We Fall in Love Tonight reached number 8 in the UK and went gold and hit No. 19 on the Billboard album chart.
+The title track, written and produced by Jimmy Jam and Terry Lewis, reached the Top 5 in the US and Canadian AC charts.

 When We Were the New Boys, his final album on the Warner Bros. label released in 1998, contained versions of songs by Britpop acts such as Oasis and Primal Scream, and reached number two on the UK album charts.
 That same year, he recorded the song "Faith of the Heart", written by Diane Warren, for the film Patch Adams.
 In 2000, Stewart left Warner Bros. and moved to Atlantic Records, another division of Warner Music Group.
 In 2001, he released Human.
 The single "I Can't Deny It" went Top 40 in the UK and Top 20 in the adult contemporary.
 Stewart then signed to Clive Davis' new J Records label.
 The Story So Far: The Very Best of Rod Stewart, a greatest hits album compiled from his time at Warner Bros., is certified four times platinum in the UK with over 1.2 million copies sold and reached number one in 2001 in Belgium and France.